-In the UK, we pay corporate taxes, stamp duties, employment and other taxes and levies, including the Apprenticeship Levy and Bank Levy (the latter via the BNP Paribas's UK responsible entity).
+In the UK, we pay corporate taxes, stamp duties, employment and other taxes and levies, including the Apprenticeship Levy and Bank Levy (the latter via BNP Paribas's UK responsible entity).
 In addition, we collect and pay employee taxes as well as indirect taxes such as excise duties and VAT.
 The taxes we pay and collect form a significant part of our economic contribution to the UK economy.

-The OVF UK companies are committed to complying with tax laws in a responsible manner and to conducting an open and constructive relationship with HM Revenue & Customs ("HMRC").
+VF plc is committed to complying with tax laws in a responsible manner and to conducting an open and constructive relationship with HM Revenue & Customs ("HMRC").

 Approach to risk management and governance arrangements

-The Board and/or Senior Accounting Officer/Finance Director are involved in review processes and are also engaged in approving transactional details including any tax-related aspects.
-The tax teams, therefore, remain accountable to the wider business, with each frequently exchanging updates relating to business and tax developments.
-Equally, the OVF governance framework ensures that Tax staff is involved in assessing tax implications and risks of new products, restructuring and reorganisation activities.
+The Board and/or Senior Accounting Officer/Finance Director are involved in review processes and are also engaged in approving transactional details including any tax related aspects.
+The tax teams therefore remain accountable to the wider business, with each frequently exchanging updates relating to business and tax developments.
+Equally, the OVF governance framework ensures that Tax Staff is involved in assessing tax implications and risks of new products, restructuring and reorganisation activities.

 The UK Tax staff is responsible for ensuring that policies and procedures that support the UK Tax Strategy are in place, maintained and applied consistently and that the UK Tax team has the skills and experience to implement the Tax Strategy appropriately.

 As is commonplace, VF plc arranges its tax affairs in an efficient manner supporting the business and reflecting commercial and economic activity, ensuring the correct amount of taxation is levied.